norswap/autumn/doc/autumn/guide/side-effects.md

 this can work for you, you should do it like that.

-However, sometimes you really need side effects during the parse, because you want some parsers to depend on some side-effects applied by parsers invoked earlier.
+However, sometimes you really need side effects during the parse, because you want some parsers to depend on (*observe*) some side-effects applied by parsers invoked earlier.
 This is called *stateful parsing*, and it is very useful in practice.
 Languages such as Haskell, Standard ML, Common Lisp, bash, Ruby and Python `**` cannot be described with pure formalisms such as Context Free Grammars (CFG) or Parsing Expression Grammars (PEG), they need stateful parsing.
 For other languages, such as C, it is the AST that depends on side effects, i.e. you need them as a means of disambiguation.

 `*` Someone once told me it was "crazy" to do so — I took that as a compliment.
 `**` In the case of Python, the problem is significant identation.
 However, the problem is solved by using a custom indentation-aware parser, which is frankly the way to go.

-## Key Principle
+## Transactionality

-The key principle when dealing with side effects is this:

-> Each parser either suceeds, or fails leaving the state as though no side-effects had ever been
+A quick reminder of the [transactionality] principle:

+> The transactionality rule is very simple: it says that either a parser succeeds (returns `true`), or
+> it fails (returns `false`) without modifying the parse state.
-> applieds.
+>

-This is harder than it seems at first, because you have to care about side effects that you may not even know about.
-If a [`seq`] combinators chains three parser together, and the third fails, `seq` has to ensure that the side-effects applied by the two first parsers are somehow undone.
-The parsers themselves won't take care of it because they suceeded!

-[`seq`]: ../API/parsers/sequential.md#seq

-## Autumn's Solution
+>  To be clear, a parser may modify the parse state (enact side-effects), but it must roll back all
+>  changes if it ultimately fails.

+Remember as well, from the paragraph about [transactionality and sub-parsers], that when a parser fail it must undo its own side-effects, but also the side-effects applied by its successful sub-parsers.

+[transactionality and sub-parsers]: transactionality.md#transactionality-and-sub-parsers

+## Enforcing Transactionality: Recording Side Effects

-Autumn's solution is actually quite simple: it requires all side effects to be registered in a central location (within the `Grammar` instance), along with a mean to undo the side effect.
+Autumn's strategy to enforce transactionality is to require all side effects to be registered in a central location (within the `Grammar` instance), along with a mean to undo the side effect.

 Autumn represents applied side effects by instances of `AppliedChange`.
 An instance of this class